 We believe all the ecological living in the world counts for nothing without justice.
 A sustainable way is by definition a fair way.
 The techniques and wisdoms we wish to pass along must be accessible to all who want to learn.

 If you can offer 2-3 hours of honest work per day, an average of 15 hours per week, you are welcome to stay and learn at Sueño de Vida for a reduced rate of $10/day.
 This low fee covers lodging, meals, and snacks.
 Kristen prepares a healthy breakfast, nourishing mid-day meal, and lighter evening fare daily.
-For more informations, click to Accommodations and Attractions.
+For details and pics on housing and types of food offered, see Accommodations and Attractions.
 Excursions are also available to helpers at the prices listed.
 Use the button below to reserve your space for one week.
 You can opt to stay for a maximum duration of three weeks.

 Helping out at Sueño de Vida essentially gives you the same opportunity to learn many of the things we will teach in our workshops, but in a more gradual, tangible, and integrated way.
 You can become familiar with the land, the feel of the soil, the native plants, the ebb and flow of the river.
 You can absorb and assimilate ways of living that you help you become more self-reliant and tap your own creativity, not as a visitor, but as an inhabitant.

 While some of the tasks we ask you to do will depend on what projects we’re working on during your stay, we’ll also consider your interests and abilities.
 Some people love to get their hands in the dirt, digging and planting.
 Some love to build things.
 Others excel at organizing and may find they have a passion for cataloging seeds.
 And while you probably won’t find everything you do here equally fascinating--like washing dishes--be assured if you have a deep-seated fear of worms or power tools no one will *make* you turn the compost or cut bottles.
 There is plenty to do!